evoltriet/cnn-pill-prediction/README.md

 - Helper functions such as `predict_pill_binary` and `predict_pill_categorical` print class confidence tables and display the source image for manual inspection.

 ## Outcome
 The visible binary CNN result in the notebook reaches `97.6277%` test accuracy.
 The corresponding classification report shows strong class 0 performance and high precision on the positive class, with recall lower on the positive class than on the negative class.
-The notebook also includes VGG16 and ResNet50 experiments, but their final printed scores are not present in the checked-in outputs available in the repository.
+The notebook also includes VGG16 and ResNet50 experiments.

 ## How To Explore
 1. Open `CNN_Pill_Prediction.ipynb` in Jupyter or a notebook-compatible editor.